 Acquire distributed temperature data from deployed optical fiber to help improve well production or injection.

-Improve recovery by rapidly identifying—and responding to—changes in reservoir flow from distributed temperature sensing (DTS) using the WellWatcher BriteBlue multimode DTS fiber in applications up to 347 degF [175 degC].
+Improve recovery in high-temperature and high-hydrogen applications by rapidly identifying—and responding to—changes in reservoir flow based on distributed temperature sensing (DTS) using the WellWatcher BriteBlue HT multimode DTS fiber.

 The optical fiber can be pumped through a conduit using Schlumberger patented techniques to provide a cost-effective DTS system suitable for high-volume applications.
 The conduit is hung from the surface across the interval of interest, and the temperature of the entire wellbore is monitored.